Seasonal Affective Disorder - What is it and does your child with ADHD have it?

 Exercise - 30 minutes a day of walking for you and playing outside for 30 minutes for your child may help decrease symptoms.

-Have your doctor check your child’s Vitamin D levels.
-Many times a deficiency can contribute to SAD.
+Vitamin D - Have you doctor check your child’s level of Vitamin D. Many times a deficiency can contribute to SAD.

 It’s important to keep you and your child’s nutrition up as well.
 Here are the top 6 things to be incorporating in your diet and the diet of your children.